0xC70FF3/0xC70FF3.github.io/README.md

 # 0xC70FF3.github.io
-That's My Web Page !
+That's my web page !
+This is usefull for hosting my tech wiki and some online demos...